po1sigala/live/01-Class-Content/12-SQL/04-Career-Connection/README.md

 Once you've checked your resume for all of the preceding criteria, submit it to your Profile Coach.

 Not sure how?
-Check with your Career Director or instructional team!
+Check with your Career Coach or instructional team!

 ### Technical Interview Preparation